Seodaemun Prison History Museum: A Touching Horror

 Life inside the prison

-Other sites you seriously should not miss:
+Other parts of Seodaemun Prison History Museum that you should not miss:

 Central Building for Prison Guards